CharlyMannion/CMannion_CV/README.md

 #### Northcoders (August 2020 to December 2020)

+I am currently enrolled in Northcoders' remote Developer Pathway course, and will graduate in December 2020.
-At Northcoders, a multi-award winning bootcamp, I intend to hone the skills needed to become a full-stack software developer.
+Northcoders is a multi-award winning bootcamp, where I intend to hone the skills required to become a full-stack software developer.

+* Fundamentals: TDD, pair programming, OOP
+* Back End: Node.js, APIs, databases, Express, SQL
+* Front End: semantic HTML, responsive CSS, UX, React

 #### Makers Academy (March 2018 to July 2018)